Science Projects for Beginners

 Putting It All Together

-Once you've analyzed your data, you'll be able to summarize what you've learned, and you'll see whether your hypothesis was correct.
+When you've put together your results, you'll be able to see whether your hypothesis was correct.
 You will have reached a conclusion, which is the last step of the scientific method.
-You will have answered the question posed in your problem, and know if you were right in making your hypothesis.
+When you reach a conclusion, you will have solved the problem you described at the beginning of your project.

 Excerpted from The Complete Idiot's Guide to Science Fair Projects © 2003 by Nancy K. O'Leary and Susan Shelly.
 All rights reserved including the right of reproduction in whole or in part in any form.
 Used by arrangement with Alpha Books, a member of Penguin Group (USA) Inc.